CartoDB/documentation/app/content/analytics-toolbox-postgres/guides/creating-and-visualizing-tilesets.md

 <img src="/img/pg-analytics-toolbox/guides/tileset_layer_choose_connection.png" alt="Choosing connection to add tileset from" style="width:100%">
 </div>

-2. Choose the BigQuery connection from where your tileset is accessible.
+2. Choose the Postgres connection from where your tileset is accessible.
 3. Browse your projects and datasets until you find your tileset in the data explorer tree.

 <div style="text-align:center" >